Cyphysecurity/SAVIOR/README.md

 ### Acknowledgments

-We thank the anonymous reviewers for their insightful com- ments.
-This work was partially supported by National Sci- ence Foundation (NSF) Awards 1834215, 1834216, 1929410, 1931573 and the Air Force Office of Scientific Research under award number FA9550-17-1-0135.
+This work was partially supported by National Science Foundation (NSF) Awards 1834215, 1834216, 1929410, 1931573 and the Air Force Office of Scientific Research under award number FA9550-17-1-0135.